-The South and West Rim are two of the most popular destinations for visiting The Grand Canyon and I’ve been lucky enough to visit both!
-The South Rim is located further away from Vegas than the West Rim (4-5 hour drive versus 2-3 hour) and it is managed by the National Park Services.
-It has a lot more viewing points than the West Rim and is said to be more user-friendly - this is largely due to its paved paths along the Rim.
-It is found at a lower elevation than the West Rim which allows for a good view out over the opposite Rim.
+The South and West Rim are two of the most popular destinations for visiting The Grand Canyon.
+I’ve been lucky enough to see both!
+The South Rim is further away from Vegas than the West Rim (4-5 hour drive versus 2-3 hours to West Rim).
+The South Rim is managed by the National Park Services – it has a lot more viewing points and is said to be more user-friendly.
+This is largely due to the paved paths along the South Rim.
+The West Rim is at a lower elevation than the South Rim.

 GRAND CANYON: SOUTH RIM

 The South Rim is located within The Grand Canyon National Park.
 It is further of a journey (4-5 hours) from the Vegas Strip than that of the West Rim.
 I had first visited the West Rim years prior.
 However, since then I had read several reviews advising that the South Rim is a better location for a first-time tourist to the Grand Canyon.